sharat87/sharats.me/content/posts/2025-06-06-use-proxy-for-llm-app-dev.md

 ## Setup a local proxy

-The best way is to use a local forward proxy for development.
-There's lots of options today, I've personally used mitmproxy, Proxyman, HTTP Toolkit, and Charles.
-We'll go with mitmproxy here, but I've almost completely moved to Proxyman now.
-Most instructions remain the same.
+The best way to observe LLM traffic during development is through a **local forward proxy**.
+I've used mitmproxy, Proxyman, HTTP Toolkit, and Charles.
+Here we'll use mitmproxy, though I've recently moved to Proxyman.
+Most setup steps are similar.

-## How does this work?
+## How mitmproxy works (quick primer)

-If you know how these proxies operate, skip this part.
+Mitmproxy acts as a **forward proxy** between your local app and the real server.

-Mitmproxy is a forward proxy for use as a local proxy for development.
-With the right configuration, it can intercept both HTTP and HTTPS traffic.
+When your code makes a request to `example.com`, it instead sends it to mitmproxy, which then forwards it to the actual server and relays the response back.
+Like the name suggests, it's a <u>m</u>an <u>i</u>n <u>t</u>he <u>m</u>iddle.
+Or, as I like to call it, <u>m</u>achine <u>i</u>n <u>t</u>he <u>m</u>iddle.

-When you make an API request to a `example.com`, Python will send that request to the forward proxy.
-The proxy will then forward the request to the website's server.
-The proxy then gets the response back, and forwards it back to you.
-It's quite literally, "<u>m</u>an <u>i</u>n <u>t</u>he <u>m</u>iddle", or as I like to call it, "<u>m</u>achine <u>i</u>n <u>t</u>he <u>m</u>iddle"!
+### What about HTTPS?

-But way of working presents a problem for HTTPS.
-The server that our code is contacting now isn't `example.com`'s server, it's the proxy.
-That proxy won't have a valid cert for `example.com`, so the TLS handshake will fail.
+That's where it gets tricky.
+HTTPS uses TLS certificates, and mitmproxy doesn't have the real cert for `example.com`.
+This causes a TLS handshake failure unless you trust mitmproxy's generated **custom CA certificate**.

-To get around this, mitmproxy generates a CA certificate that we can tell our code to trust.
-That way, the connection between our code and the proxy is verified HTTPS, and the connection between proxy and the final server is also verified HTTPS.
+By trusting that CA, your app accepts mitmproxy's certificate for any domain it intercepts and so we don't see any browser warnings or connection errors about failed TLS handshakes.

-## Setting up a project with mitmproxy
+## Install and run mitmproxy locally

-You may choose to start from a blank folder, but we're going to clone the repo for this article and work with that here.
+Clone the repo (or start from scratch if you prefer):

 ```bash
 git clone https://github.com/sharat87/mitmproxy-for-llm-apps